kumakyoo42/oma-file-formats/OMA.md

       string   username

 Meta information is only stored if the corresponding bits in the features byte are set.
 Otherwise they are skipped.
 It is possible that there is no meta information at all.
+There is one exception to this
+rule: If the element is of type collection, the id is always present.

 Meta information consists of the id, the version and the timestamp (seconds since 1970) of the element, the id of the latest changeset